Go Above And Beyond

 Welcome back to the Holiday Preparation Toolkit!
 When we last left off, we were discussing ways to get your gift-wrapping out of the way in advance.
-Although the early birds started wrapping presents last week, there are still a few weeks between now and Thanksgiving, or the first of December, when most folks start putting up holiday decorations.
-You might ask what more could possibly be done to prepare so far in advance.
+The early birds started wrapping presents last week.
+However, there are still a few weeks between now and Thanksgiving, or the first of December.
+That’s when most folks start putting up holiday decorations, so be ready.
+You might ask what more you could possibly do to prepare so far in advance.
 However, once you’ve got the gifts taken care of, your next concern, before hanging the lights and picking the tree, should be placing orders for anything you need delivered prior to decorating.

 What To Look For

 Shipping times are speeding up in this day and age, with internet retailers rolling out same-day shipping in some areas.
-However, it’s not always possible, so you’ll probably still need a little forethought if you want your package of holiday supplies to arrive in time to use them.
-USPS can ship a package to most zip codes in the country within five business days, but that means you need to be prepared to wait at least a calendar week, plus lead time, for your holiday supplies, unless you’re willing to pay to expedite them.
+However, it’s not always possible to get your order shipped so quickly.
+You’ll probably still need a little forethought if you want your package of holiday supplies to arrive in time.
+USPS can ship a package to most zip codes in the country within five business days, but that means you need to wait at least a calendar week, plus lead time, for your holiday supplies, unless you’re willing to pay to expedite them.

 However, it’s not going to be worthwhile to ship in just any old thing.
 Older-style ornaments can usually be found at brick-and-mortar stores, and shipping costs will tend to inflate prices, pushing affordable items into unaffordable territory.